Make Fun Of Life!

 “I always try to turn my personal struggles into something helpful for others.” -Henri Nouwen (Henri Jozef Machiel Nouwen (1932 - 1996))

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Charitable Giving and Helping” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Charitable Giving And Helping Gathered By David Hugh Beaumont.

 “Life is not about waiting for the storm to pass.
 It’s about learning how to dance in the rain.” -Author Unknown